nippur72/PolymerTS/README.md

 ## @behaviour(className) <a name="behaviour"></a>

-Incorporate behaviours from another element (defined with PolymerTS).
+Incorporates behaviours from another element (defined with PolymerTS).

 A behaviour is firstly defined in a separate class, declaring it normally as any other Polymer element, and then its behaviours are "imported" with the `@behaviour` decorator.